dilipkumar189/Zoom-Music/README.md

 # Spotify Clone

-an impressive Spotify clone, designed to offer a great user experience and Awesome Music Experiences for users
+an impressive Zoom-Music, designed to offer a great user experience and Awesome Music Experiences for users

 ## Features ✨